 In the 2016 Guidelines for the Use of Sedation and General Anesthesia by Dentists, the American Dental Association went on record as saying, “The administration of local anesthesia, sedation and general anesthesia is an integral part of dental practice.”

-IV sedation, or conscious sedation is “moderate sedation,” defined in the Guidelines as, “A drug-induced depression of of consciousness during which patients respond purposefully to verbal commands, either alone of accompanied by light tactile stimulation.
+IV sedation, or conscious sedation is “moderate sedation,” defined in the Guidelines as, “A drug-induced depression of consciousness during which patients respond purposefully to verbal commands, either alone of accompanied by light tactile stimulation.
 No interventions are required to maintain a patient airway, and spontaneous ventilation is adequate.”
 In other words, the patient is awake and breathing on ones own.

 Before having IV sedation, be sure that the dentist: